 Children might be more at risk for getting sick from blue-green algae because they often spend more time in the water and may swallow contaminated water by accident.

-water with blue-green algae, it can cause:
+drink water with blue-green algae, it can cause:

 Although lakes are often a good source of drinking water for livestock and pets, lakes contaminated with blue-green algae can be deadly if algae toxins are present.
-Some illnesses and deaths of livestock and wildlife have been linked to these animals drinking water containing blue-green algae.
+Some illnesses and deaths of livestock and wildlife have been linked to animals drinking water containing blue-green algae.
 Keep animals away from natural water sources that contain algal blooms because animals aren’t concerned about how water looks or smells before they drink it.
 Don’t let animals eat whole fish or trimmings (any waste from filleting a fish including the head, bones, intestines, or skin) from affected lakes.

 Boiling water doesn’t remove blue-green algae toxins.
 Don’t cook with water that might contain blue green algae.

 You can safely eat fish fillets from lakes affected by blue-green algae.
 You might want to limit how much whole fish and trimmings (any waste from filleting a fish including head, bones, intestines, or skin) you eat, because it is known that fish store toxins in their livers.

 Testing is being done on the livers of fish from Alberta lakes.
 These test results may inform future updates to the fish consumption advisory messages.

 If you have any questions, contact